-Part VII of the Supreme Court Rules provides that records submitted to the Court may be submitted in redacted or sealed form subject to further order of this Court.
-The Court will keep the documents redacted or under seal if there is an appropriate basis to do so under SRCR 3(4).
+Part VII of the Supreme Court Rules provides that records submitted to this Court may be submitted in redacted or sealed form, subject to further order.
+The Court will keep the documents redacted or under seal if there is an appropriate basis under SRCR 3(4).
 SRCR 3(4) permits the sealing or redaction of the record when justified by compelling privacy or safety interests that outweigh the public interest in access to the court record.
-The public interest in privacy outweighs the public interest in open court records when the sealing or redaction furthers a protective order entered under NRCP 26(c).
+Furthermore, the public interest in privacy outweighs the public interest in open court records when the sealing or redaction furthers a protective order entered under NRCP 26(c).
 SRCR 3(4)(b).